awsdocs/amazon-s3-developer-guide/doc_source/replication-walkthrough-3.md

 ## Change the Replica Owner When Buckets Are Owned by Different Accounts \(AWS SDK\)<a name="replication-ex3-sdk"></a>

  For a code example to add replication configuration, see [Configure Replication When Buckets Are Owned by the Same Account \(AWS SDK\)](replication-walkthrough1.md#replication-ex1-sdk)\.
 You need to modify the replication configuration appropriately\.
-For conceptual information, see [Additional Replication Configuration: Changing the Replica Owner](replication-change-owner.md)\.
+For conceptual information, see [Changing the Replica Owner](replication-change-owner.md)\.